I wrote this for a friend who was interested in the "different" way I do things with my horses.

 Becoming a good leader for a horse means you have to work on two things in yourself: improve your timing and improve your integrity.

 A fun way to improve your timing is to use clicker training with your horse.
 Clicker training was invented for teaching dolphins how to do tricks.
-It is now becoming widely used with dogs.
-Horse people are just discovering it.
+It is now widely used with dogs and horses -- and with human athletes, where it's called "tag teaching."

-The clicker (or any other brief sound) is used to MARK the asked-for behavior, such a moving a foot in the desired direction, followed by a reward that the horse has learned to associate with the click.
-Some horses don't care about food, you have to find some other reward that your horse likes enough to work for.
+The clicker (with horses we use a "tock" sound at the tip of the tongue, to leave both hands free) is used to MARK the asked-for behavior, such a moving a foot in the desired direction, followed by a reward that the horse has learned to associate with the click.
+Some animals don't care about food, you have to find some other reward that your horse likes enough to work for.
 For example, there are dogs that work better for a thrown frisbee than for food.

 My horses' attitude toward learning improved 100% when I discovered clicker training.
 They love to know exactly what I want.
 They love to figure out "how to get Marjorie to click me."
 They enjoy having a "playday" in bad weather or when I don't want to ride.

-I've used the clicker to get them doing all types of leading and groundwork without a halter, to freelunge with better position and movement than they ever got when lungeing in sidereins, and to do tricks such as climbing up on a pedestal (or a rock in their pasture) with just room enough for all four feet, which improves their balance and trust.
+I've used the clicker to get them doing all types of leading and groundwork without a halter, to freelunge with better position and movement than they ever got when lungeing in sidereins, and to do tricks such as climbing up on a big rock in their pasture with just room enough for all four feet, which improves their balance and trust.

 Clicker resources are: the book that started it all, Don't Shoot the Dog by Karen Pryor, which explains the principles of operant conditioning, and Clicker Training for Your Horse by Alexandra Kurland, both available with a clicker from www.clickertraining.com or 1-800-472-5425.
 This store, Sunshine Books, also has videos on clicker training for dogs which can help you with your horse.
 Another source of clicker training books and videos is www.dogwise.com or 1-800-776-2665.